-qldwater in conjunction with the Water Industry Operators Association of Australia (WIOA), is proud to once again sponsor the Young Operator of the Year and Operator of the Year (Civil) awards to recognise the outstanding operational performance of Queensland water industry employees.
+qldwater is proud to sponsor the Young Operator of the Year and Operator of the Year (Civil) awards to recognise the outstanding operational performance of Queensland water industry employees.
+The 2025 winners were announced at the 49th WIOA Queensland Water Industry Operations Conference & Exhibition on 30 October 2025.

-Up to two awards will be presented at the 2020 qldwater Annual Forum to recognise outstanding contributions to the Queensland Urban Water and Sewerage industry.
-Typically recipients will have gone above and beyond the requirements of their day job to champion an important issue impacting the sector, or support qldwater activities.
+Two awards were presented at the 2025 qldwater Annual Forum to recognise outstanding contributions to the Queensland Urban Water and Sewerage industry.

-A number of other organisations offer awards that celebrate the achievements of the Queensland urban water industry and qldwater encourages members to submit nominations. qldwater is happy to provide assistance with your nomination(s), please contact Dave Cameron on dcameron@qldwater.com.au or 3632 6850.
+A number of other organisations offer awards that celebrate the achievements of the Queensland urban water industry and qldwater encourages members to submit nominations. qldwater is happy to provide assistance with your nomination(s), please contact Sarah Henry on skills@qldwater.com.au or 3632 6850.

 Award Categories include: